eonr/eonr.github.io/week3/week3.md

 ## Week 3 - Hierarchial clustering of Keyframes
 As promising as the results were for that small clip, I had to fine-tune the similarity threshold a bit to get the final result.
 This is bad because this threshold would be different for different shows based on the colors/ camera angles in the video.
-So we decided to use a Deep Neural Network to try and get more objective results.<br><br>
+So we decided to use a Deep Neural Network to try and get more objective results.<br>

 ### Clustering VGG-16 features